FAQ

 What is Tema’s Investment process?

-Tema starts by identifying a unique and compelling thematic universe.
-This top-down idea generation process can involve a portion of human judgement and quantitative screening.
+Tema’s investment process incorporates both top-down and bottom-up features.
+The top-down idea generation process involves quantitative screening overlayed with a qualitative assessment.
 Once a universe and idea set are established, the next step is to do fundamental research to decide which securities to include in the portfolio.
-Then, once a decision is made to include a set of stocks in the portfolio, we follow a mechanical rule on sizing positions.
-These strict rules mean we harness the best of human directed stock picking, mitigate human bias (for example being overconfident) and offer conviction portfolios without excessive risk.
+Then, once a decision is made to include a set of stocks in the portfolio, we follow a systematic approach to position sizing.
+These strict rules mean we harness the best of experience led security selection, mitigate human bias (for example being overconfident) and offer conviction based portfolios while avoiding excess risk.

 02